-- Cell phone use during class is not allowed. - Cell phone use during clinical or field time will be limited to using the Remind app for communication with the clinical instructor and for inputting skills and call tracking information in the current application platform.
+- Cell phone use during class is at the discretion of the instructor. - Cell phone use during clinical or field time will be limited to using the Remind app for communication with the clinical instructor and for inputting skills and call tracking information in the current application platform. - Cell phone use at clinical sites are to be done only out of the patient care area - No photos are to be taken or received